cbg-ethz/V-pipe/docs/tutorial_sarscov2.md

 # SARS-CoV-2 Tutorial

 This tutorial shows the basics of how to interact with V-pipe.
-A recording of our webinar covering the subject is available at the bottom of the current page.

-For the purpose of this Tutorial, we will work with the sars-cov2 branch which is adapted for the SARS-CoV-2 virus.
+For the purpose of this Tutorial, we will work with the master branch of V-pipe and use the _sars-cov-2_ virus base config which is adapted for the SARS-CoV-2 virus.

 ## Organizing Data

 V-pipe expects the input samples to be organized in a two-level hierarchy:

-At the first level, input files grouped by samples (e.g.: patients or biological replicates of an experiment).
+- At the first level, input files grouped by samples (e.g.: patients or biological replicates of an experiment).
-A second level for distinction of datasets belonging to the same sample (e.g.: sample dates).
+- A second level for distinction of datasets belonging to the same sample (e.g.: sample dates).
-Inside that directory, the sub-directory raw_data holds the sequencing data in FASTQ format (optionally compressed with GZip).
+- Inside that directory, the sub-directory raw_data holds the sequencing data in FASTQ format (optionally compressed with GZip).
-Paired-ended reads need to be in split files with _R1 and _R2 suffixes.
+- Paired-ended reads need to be in split files with _R1 and _R2 suffixes.

 ## Preparing a small dataset